blewis/blewis/README.md

 ### Hypermap Registry

-[Hypermap Registry](https://link.springer.com/article/10.1186/s40965-018-0051-x) addressed a different problem: **how to discover useful geospatial information distributed across thousands of remote web services**.
+[Hypermap Registry](https://link.springer.com/article/10.1186/s40965-018-0051-x) addressed a different problem: how to discover useful geospatial information distributed across thousands of remote web services.

 It provided open infrastructure for harvesting, indexing, searching, and monitoring OGC, Esri REST, and related map services.

-**My role:** Co-developed Hypermap Registry and helped define its approach to scalable discovery and search of distributed geospatial web services.
+My role: Led development of Hypermap Registry and helped define its approach to scalable discovery and search of distributed geospatial web services.

 Repository:
 - [Hypermap-Registry](https://github.com/cga-harvard/Hypermap-Registry)

 ### Geotweet Archive / GEOPS / TweetMap

-Beginning in the early 2010s, CGA collected a global archive of geolocated social-media records and experimented with ways to interact with billions of spatial observations in real time.
+Beginning in the early 2010s, CGA started an attempt to harvard all tweets which had a location coordinate,  and developed several ways to interact with billions of spatial objects in real time.

 Working with Todd Mostak, we developed **GEOPS**, an early GPU-accelerated spatial database.
-That work powered [TweetMap](https://gis.harvard.edu/geotweets-archive-v20) and contributed to the technical lineage that became MapD and later OmniSci.
+That work powered [TweetMap](https://gis.harvard.edu/geotweets-archive-v20) and contributed to the technical lineage that became MapD and later OmniSci and HEAVY.AI.

-**My role:** Co-created the Harvard Geotweet Archive and worked with Todd Mostak on the original GEOPS GPU spatial-database effort and its application to interactive geospatial analysis.
+My role: Co-created the Harvard Geotweet Archive and worked with Todd Mostak on the original GEOPS GPU spatial-database effort and its application to interactive geospatial analysis.

 Repositories:
 - [GeoTweets](https://github.com/cga-harvard/GeoTweets)